An avid comic collector and fan for nearly 20 years, Vic started collecting comics around eight years old. Comic investing since the 2000s.

 So far, these are some of the highest selling comics from the Modern Age, 1992 to present.
 Also, the comics listed here are based on high-grade CGC 9.8 Universal copies.
 No Signature Series is taken into account here.

-Modern Age comics can be a great investment for sure depending on the demand and print run.
+Modern Age comics can be a great investment for sure, depending on the demand and print run.
+If you love comic collecting or comic investing, please share this article.

 Vic (author) on August 19, 2018: